saveitforparts/Travler-Pro-Rotor/README.md

 Physical and Firmware limitations:

-The Tra'ler can physically move past 0 degrees and 90 degrees in elevation, but the firmware doesn't like to go below 15 degrees.
+The Trav'ler can physically move past 0 degrees elevation (but not past 75 degrees for the SK2DISH model).
+The firmware doesn't like to go below 12 degrees.
 This is likely a built-in safety feature to keep it from impacting other objects on an RV roof.
 There are two options to address this:

-1: I have put in a soft-coded limit of 15 degrees elevation in my code, which you can enable by un-commenting lines 116, 117, 124, and 125 of travler_pro_rotor.py.
+1: I have put in a soft-coded limit of 15 degrees elevation in my code, which you can enable by un-commenting lines 123, 124, 131, and 132 of travler_pro_rotor.py.
 I recommend telling Gpredict that the rotor's minimum elevation is 15 degrees.

 2: You can edit the nvs settings in the firmware.
 Make sure your dish won't physically collide with anything at the new minimum elevation!
 You will need to enter the firmware as described above, then the "nvs" submenu.
-Type the following:
-"e 125 0"
-"e 127 0"
-This sets both the search and safe minimums to 0 elevation.
+Type "d" to list some of the nvs settings, continue typing "d" until you find the entries for Min and Max EL settings.
+Edit by typing "e" followed by the entry and the new value (for example "e 125 0").
 Type "s" to save the new setting, "q" to return to the main menu, and then "reboot" to use the new minimum elevation.

 When using the "g" method to operate the motors, the dish will halt/abort movement if a new command (or any keystroke /